sergio-usma/rails_react_recipe/README.md

 If you like this project, please consider supporting us!
 Your support helps us to continue developing and improving our project for everyone to enjoy.
 Whether it's a small donation, sharing the project with your friends, or contributing your skills and expertise, every little bit makes a huge difference.
 With your support, we can create something truly amazing together.
 Thank you for being a part of our community and helping us to make a difference!

 ## 🙏 Acknowledgment <a name="Acknowledgment"></a>
 I would like to express my heartfelt gratitude to [Microverse](https://github.com/microverseinc) for providing us with the opportunity to work on this project.
+I also recognize the good job of Chuks Opia for writing the article 'How To Set Up a Ruby on Rails v7 Project with a React Frontend on Ubuntu 20.04' Published on November 4, 2022, at [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-v7-project-with-a-react-frontend-on-ubuntu-20-04)

 ## 📜 License <a name="license"></a>